ColeStansbury/covey.town/FEATURES.md

 ### User Mentions
 Should the user wish to mention another user in public chat, they can make use of the Covey.Town chat Mentions feature.
 Mentions allow the user to notify another user and grab their attention by letting them know that you mentioned them by name in chat.

-In order to mention someone, the user simply has to type the "@" symbol into the text field.
+In order to mention someone, the user simply has to type the "@" symbol into the text field to begin the process.
 Once "@" has been entered into the text field, the entire list of names in the town will be scrollable.
 From there, the user can either scroll to find the user they would like to mention or continue typing the name.
 As the user types, the list of names matching will be filtered down.
 With the desired user selected, the rest of the message can be finished and sent.
 Once the message is sent, a notification will display at the bottom of the mentioned user's screen letting them know that they have been mentioned in chat by another user.